This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Diaper rash can occur at any age in babies and toddlers.
-It is most common between 9 and 12 months of age.
+Diaper rash can occur at any age but is most common between 12 and 24 months.

 What causes diaper rash: